Rescue Organizations vs. Shelters vs. Humane Societies ~ aka: SPCA’s

 There Are Big Differences

-You have been browsing the Internet and SaveARescue.org’s 200,000+ adoptable dogs & cats listed from your local shelters, humane societies, and pet rescue organizations.
+You have been browsing the Internet and SaveARescue.org’s 100,000+ adoptable dogs & cats listed from your local shelters, humane societies, and pet rescue organizations.
 But do you know the difference between a Shelter & a Rescue Organization?

 #1.
 Animal Shelters vs. Rescue Organizations